 Analysis of storage utilisation in the current Balancing Mechanism

-From an external industry perspective, some studies have been published by external consultancies covering a general assessment of REMA dispatch options ( and ’).
+From an external industry perspective, some studies have been published by external consultancies covering a general assessment of REMA dispatch options (AFRY ‘multi-client’ study and Frontier Economics ‘Assessing the impacts of implementing central dispatch in GB’).
 These studies acknowledge the important role of efficient interconnector flows in future market designs, but do not provide any detailed description or assessment of how trading could effectively be conducted.

 If applicable, justify why you are undertaking a Project similar to those being carried out by any other Network Licensees.